 REGIONAL ALTERNATIVE

-Pro Tip: When fishing the dense timber at Ray Roberts, upgrade your line setup to a heavy fluorocarbon leader or a straight braided main line.
-This extra abrasion resistance is absolutely critical to prevent break-offs when winching aggressive, heavy bass out of the thick structure.
+When fishing the heavy timber at Ray Roberts, upgrade your line to a heavy fluorocarbon or braided mainline to prevent break-offs when a big largemouth wraps you around a submerged tree trunk.

 Tight lines!